AwlayH/RPS/README.md

-https://awlayh.github.io/RPS/ here is a link to the page!
+https://awlayh.github.io/RPS/ here is a link to the page